gopi3922/gopi3922/README.md

 # Gopinath G - Full Stack Developer 👨‍💻

 Hey there!
 Welcome to my GitHub profile!
-I'm Logeshwaran, a Final Year Student at College of Engineering Guindy, Anna University, Chennai.
+I'm Gopinath, graduated at KSR Institute for Engineering and Technology, Trichengode,Namakkal.

 ## About Me 📝

-I have a passion for building awesome websites and mobile applications, and I'm constantly exploring the ever-evolving world of software development.
-Here are some key points about me:
+I am a passionate Software Engineer with a strong background in building robust and visually engaging web applications.
+Constantly exploring the dynamic world of software development, here are some key points about me:

-- 🔨 Problem-solving is my forte, and I love working with C++ and Java.
+🔨 Problem-solving is my forte, with proficiency in Python, HTML, and CSS.
-- 🌐 For web development, I'm well-versed in the MERN stack (MongoDB, Express.js, React.js, Node.js).
-- 📱 When it comes to cross-platform mobile development, I've got a knack for React Native.
+🌐 Experienced in creating high-quality web applications using HTML and CSS.
+📊 Skilled in using Office 365 and Excel for data management and analysis.
-- 🧠 I'm also exploring the exciting realm of machine learning, eager to discover the boundless opportunities it offers.
+🧠 Actively exploring the realm of machine learning, focusing on image tamper detection and recovery.
+📈 Demonstrated success in migrating on-premises MySQL databases to the cloud for enhanced scalability and efficiency.

 ## Interests and Hobbies 🎯

 Aside from coding, I have other interests and hobbies too!
 When I'm not deeply immersed in lines of code, you might find me:

-- 📝 I'm a blogger and love posting blogs on various tech topics.
-- 🎥 I'm also a YouTuber, where I post gaming videos in my free time.
 - ⚽️ Indulging in a friendly game of football with friends.

 ## Let's Connect! 🤝